mvrudi/movies-app/README.md

 1 - Considering you have a Node.js installed, run the commands below in the add directory:

-npm run build
+npm run build<br />
-npm start (this command will open the app in the address http://localhost:3000/)
+npm start<br /> (this command will open the app in the address http://localhost:3000/)